Cydhra/vers/readme.md

 However, I currently ignore many edge-cases, like illegal inputs.
 Such cases are documented and must be checked by the caller if they are possible.

+This, and a few other rough spots concerning the API Guidelines, are the reason for the beta status.

 ## Safety
 The library uses no unsafe code.
 As mentioned above, it does not validate inputs and can therefore panic or produce unexpected results.